hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 ### Lancers – First set (By Duval, of Dublin)

 1. Lady and opposite gentleman chassez right and left,

-	Then swing quite round with right hands to places
+	then swing quite round with right hands to places,

-	The top couple lead between the opposite couple,
+	the top couple lead between the opposite couple,

-	return leading outside.
+	return leading outside,

-	The gentlemen join their left hands in the centre, and right to partners,
+	the gentlemen join their left hands in the centre, and right to partners,

 	change places with partners,